 The switch can help you save up to 80% on your energy bills.

 By replacing halogen and CFL lights with LEDs, you can immediately start reducing your electricity bills by up to 80%.
 Since, LEDs consume 75% less energy than traditional light bulbs and do not produce any heat (like CFLs and incandescent do) when lit, which leads to energy loss.
 LED lights consume very little electricity to produce “better” brightness, leading to lesser power bills.
-Plus, LEDs run at a cool temperature, meaning almost zero energy lost as heat.
+Plus, LEDs run at a cool temperature, meaning almost zero energy is lost as heat.

 The table below compares a 60 watt (W) traditional incandescent with energy-efficient bulbs that provide similar light levels.